OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Usage

-1. Go to application : http://localhost:4200/.
+1. Navigate on : http://localhost:4200/.
 The main page shows dashboard by default and can be accessed as well by http://localhost:4200/dashboard.

 2. By clicking on country in chart pie, the detail page displays.
 The page is displayed on this url : http://localhost:4200/detail:ID.